Yandex Cloud

 You can get the cluster ID and name with the list of clusters in the folder.

-Use the create API method and include the following information in the request:
+Call the create API method and provide the following in the request:

 • Cluster ID in the clusterId parameter.
 You can get it with the list of clusters in the folder.